New poll reinforces election message

 Since the SNP lost 21 seats in last week’s general election, there have been reports that the party leadership is reconsidering its strategy on a second referendum.
 Big-name losses included the party’s Westminster leader Angus Robertson and former Scottish first minister Alex Salmond.

-While Sturgeon has managed the fallout from the general election better than May has, it has done serious damage to her and her party.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+While Sturgeon has managed the fallout from the general election better than May has, it has done serious damage to her and her party.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.